Geniroh/video-share/README.md

-# Getting Started with Create React App
+# A Video sharing app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a MERN stack project that uses youtube as a template;

 ## Available Scripts